 Switching sequence Display of the capacitor stages detected.
-The relative values permitted relative value is 16, the smallest 0.
+The relative values (switching sequence) can be distributed over the available stages as desired.
+The largest permitted relative value is 16, the smallest 0.
+With inductive / capacitive systems, a switching sequence capacitive / inductive is displayed.